carpentries-incubator/workflows-nextflow/_episodes/02-channels.md

 ~~~
 {: .output}

-The first line creates a value channel using the `Channel.value` method.
-As it is a value channel can be used multiple times.
+The first line creates a value channel using the `Channel.value` factory method, allowing it to be used multiple times.

 > ## Queue vs Value Channel
 >